kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 ## Use classes!

-- In order to be able to describe the system with C4 we need to use classes to separate responsibilities and package code
+- In order to be able to describe the system with C4 it is best to use classes to separate responsibilities and package code
-  - The same concepts can be expressed with free-standing functions
-  - In fact there is no C++ program that can't be expressed in C

-- Classes has the advantage of:
+- Using classes has the following advantages:
-  - Organize the code in cohesive parts
+  - Organizes the code in cohesive parts
-  - Make clear what is public interface vs private interface (e.g., helpers)
+  - Makes clear what is a public interface vs a private interface (e.g., helpers)
-  - Highlight responsibility (e.g., builder, annotation, processor, analyzer)
+  - Highlights responsibility (e.g., builder, annotation, processor, analyzer)
-  - Simplify the interface of functions by sharing state in the object
+  - Simplifies the interface of functions by sharing state in the object

 - Note that classes still allow our favorite functional style of programming
   - E.g., pandas is implemented with classes and it allows functional style